dd123/dashboard_assignment2/README.md

-# dashboard_assignment2
+# RoboBetty Dashboard
+## Based on and using Bootstrap theme DashGum

 #Purpose
 The purpose of this repo is to show how I think this theme is useful for our CSE112 project: RoboBetty.
-I have changed some of the elements in the theme to create a mock-up of what our dashboard could look like if we choose to use Dashgum.
+I have changed some of the elements in the theme to create a mock-up of what our dashboard could look like if we choose to use DashGum.